 Many actors portrayed different roles in various Trek incarnations over the years.
-The four-minute and 51-second featurette Federation Operatives details the ones who appear in Country and elsewhere.
+The four-minute, 53-second Federation Operatives details the ones who appear in Country and elsewhere.
 It shows their Country roles and parts in other series and movies.
 Oddly, it misses a couple – we don’t hear of the other characters played by Todd Bryant and Mark Lenard – but it’s still a fun and informative piece.

 For the next component of “Universe”, we find Together Again.
-In the four-minute and 55-second program, we learn through interviews with them that actors Plummer and Shatner knew each other in their early days.
+In the four-minute, 56-second program, we learn through interviews with them that actors Plummer and Shatner knew each other in their early days.
 We hear about their interactions back then in this short but cute featurette.

 Tom Morga: Alien Stuntman runs four minutes, 57 seconds and features info from stuntman Morga.
 He started on ST:TMP and continued through other movies and series.
 Morga discusses his experiences in this informative and enjoyable perspective.

-Arguably the best Star Trek flick, Star Trek VI: The Undiscovered Country has lost a little luster over the last 17 or so years.
-Nonetheless, most of it works nicely, and it remains one of the most exciting and fun of the series’ movies.
-The Blu-ray provides strong picture and sound as well as a long list of good extras.
-The Blu-ray isn’t flawless, but it’s definitely the best edition of the film yet released.
+Arguably the best Star Trek flick, Star Trek VI: The Undiscovered Country has lost a little luster over the last 30 or so years.
+Nonetheless, most of it works nicely, and it remains one of the most exciting and fun of the movies.
+The Blu-ray provides excellent sound as well as a long list of good extras but visuals come with problems.
+This iffy picture quality damages this otherwise solid release.

-To rate this film visit the Director's Edition review of the STAR TREK VI: THE UNDISCOVERED COUNTRY
+To rate this film visit the DVD review of the STAR TREK VI: THE UNDISCOVERED COUNTRY